ic-Solutions/neetadvisor/_pages/faq.md

 ### About Counselling

-**Q: Which Colleges/ Universities are allotted through MCC/DGHS Counseling?**
+**Q: Which Colleges/ Universities are allotted through MCC/DGHS counselling?**

-A: DGHS (The Directorate General of Health Services) on behalf of the MCC will conduct counseling for the 15% All India Quota and all seats of Deemed universities/ Central universities/ seats of ESIC & AFMC counseling including Delhi University (DU), VMMC, BHU, AMU, AIIMS & JIPMER.
+A: DGHS (The Directorate General of Health Services) on behalf of the MCC will conduct counselling for the 15% All India Quota and all seats of Deemed universities/ Central universities/ seats of ESIC & AFMC counselling including Delhi University (DU), VMMC, BHU, AMU, AIIMS & JIPMER.

 **Q: What is All India Rank (AIR)?**

 A: AIR places a student depending upon their position scored amongst all candidates who have qualified NEET.

-**Q: Who are eligible for ESIC Counseling?**
+**Q: Who are eligible for ESIC counselling?**

 A: Regarding eligibility for ESI 15% of seats would be filled through All India Quota and seats that are unfilled after contribution to state quota would be set aside for candidates who are wards of Insured persons of ESI.